drug-design/course/docs/chapters/structure-activity-relationships.md

 ![](https://media.drugdesign.org/course/structure-activity-relationships/pocket_polarity_ex3.png){: loading=lazy }
 ### The Combinatorial Era

-Our combinatorial chemistry-HTS era tends to generate what is sometimes called a "combinatorial chaos".
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/combinatorial-era-90ea95a4'><i class='fa fa-play' aria-hidden='true'></i></button>Our combinatorial chemistry-HTS era tends to generate what is sometimes called a "combinatorial chaos".
 Indeed computerized SAR programs are developed to handle this situation however the danger is to work with black-box-tools where the exact physico-chemical content diminishes.
 The real issue in SAR is to convert the data into useful knowledge that can be further exploited.
 Statistically-based programs cannot replace the creative and time consuming work needed to analyze SAR and extract this knowledge.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.